84classicme/rpgmgr/README.md

  * Exceptions are shared code, which can be placed in their own packages.
 See the two exception and domain packages, for example.

 ## Highlights
-Reactive programming examples for happy path and exception handling.
+Reactive programming examples for happy path and exception handling of controller->service->repository flows.

+Reactive webclients for SOAP and REST endpoints.
+ * Retry and error handling for timeouts and separte flows for handling client and server errors.
+ * Tests use wiremock to simulate good and faulty responses from external services.
+ * Plugin ingests SOAP WSDL and generates asynchronous soap client and related code.

-Reactive MongoDB repositories for asynchronous database calls.
+Reactive data repositories for asynchronous database calls.
 No more blocking threads!

 Custom exception handling classes streamline responses to the client for easy communication of validation errors.